 ŞY: People look down on it.
 People who go to get an urban planning education are the ones who mostly the ones who wanted to get into architecture programs but do not get enough points.
 It’s very tragic but it’s the case.
 So, that’s why we don’t have very effective and good urban designers.
 People don’t see that like…

 KC: It’s a bit like everywhere.
 The original urban design discipline is very much based on the planning discipline which is mostly people who can not design at all.
 The best urban designs still have been made by architects.

 GŞ: What do you think about the architecture education system in Holland?

 KC: Well, I’m teaching in Zurich.
-I think the school of architecture in Holland, at this moment, is not in so good condition.
+I think the School of Architecture in Holland, at this moment, is not in very good condition.

 KC: That’s true.
-I think their education is not really very bad; there are very good schools like in Europe.
-DTH is very good one, that’s why I went there.
-And, DAA is also quiet good.
-Also in Germany there are some good ones and in that average quality, in Delft, they are not bad but they are also not very good.
+I think their education is not very bad; there are very good schools like in Europe.
+DTH is a very good one, that’s why I went there.
+And, DAA is also quite good.
+Also in Germany, there are some good ones and in that average quality, in Delft, they are not bad but they are also not very good.

 ŞY: They don’t have distinctive kind of…

 KC: No, not any more.
 I studied in Delft.
-I was taught by Bekamaa, Koolhaas, Jan Ritveld and that was really good time.
+I was taught by Bekamaa, Koolhaas, and Jan Rietveld and that was a really good time.

 GŞ: You did work with OMA, didn’t you?